rashidhamidov/model-form/README.md

     }
 ```

-There is three type of element and full type of this elements in form.
-You can set className into array and required
+There are three type of elements and full type of those elements in form.
+You can also set className into array and required fields.
-true or false.
 In select filed you have to set array into array that values in it.

 ### Call Form Function